Partition Functions of $\mathcal{N}=1$ Gauge Theories on $S^2 \times \mathbb{R}^2_\varepsilon$ and Duality: Seiberg Duality

 After a few steps, $Z_\textrm{v}$ with $m_i > 0$ can be simplified as \be Z_\textrm{v} = \sum_{m = 0}^\infty e^{2 \pi i \tau_0 m} Z_\textrm{v}^{m} \ee with $m \equiv |\vec{m}|$ and \be Z_\textrm{v}^m = \sum_{\substack{\vec{m} \in \mathbb{Z}_{\geq 0}^N\\ |\vec{m}| = m}} \frac{\prod_{\substack{i, j = 1 \\ i \neq j}}^N \prod_{p \in \mathbb{Z}} \left(\frac{p \varepsilon + \widetilde{m}_{I_i} - \frac{1}{\ell} m_i - \widetilde{m}_{I_j} + \frac{1}{\ell} m_j}{p \varepsilon + \widetilde{m}_{I_i} - \widetilde{m}_{I_j}} \right)^{\frac{1}{2}}}{\prod_{i = 1}^N \prod_{J = 1}^{N_F} \prod_{p \in \mathbb{Z}} \left(\frac{1}{\ell}\right)^{m_i} \left(p \ell \varepsilon - \ell \widetilde{m}_J + \ell \widetilde{m}_{I_i} - m_i \right)_{m_i}}\, , \ee where we used the Pochhammer symbol, which is defined as \be (x)_m \equiv \prod_{k=0}^{m-1} (x + k)\, . \ee Similarly, $Z_{\textrm{av}}$ with $n_i > 0$ can be rewritten as \be Z_{\textrm{av}} = \sum_{n = 0}^\infty e^{- 2 \pi i \tau_0 n} Z_{\textrm{av}}^{n} \ee with $n \equiv |\vec{n}|$ and \be Z_{\textrm{av}}^n = \sum_{\substack{\vec{n} \in \mathbb{Z}_{\geq 0}^N\\ |\vec{n}| = n}} \frac{\prod_{\substack{i, j = 1 \\ i \neq j}}^N \prod_{p \in \mathbb{Z}} \left(\frac{p \varepsilon + \widetilde{m}_{I_i} - \frac{1}{\ell} n_i - \widetilde{m}_{I_j} + \frac{1}{\ell} n_j}{p \varepsilon + \widetilde{m}_{I_i} - \widetilde{m}_{I_j}} \right)^{\frac{1}{2}}}{\prod_{i = 1}^N \prod_{J = 1}^{N_F} \prod_{p \in \mathbb{Z}} \left(- \frac{1}{\ell}\right)^{n_i} \left(p \ell \varepsilon - \ell \widetilde{m}_J + \ell \widetilde{m}_{I_i} - n_i \right)_{n_i}}\, . \ee In the following let us focus on the vortex part of the partition function, i.e. $Z_{\textrm{v}}$.
 The anti-vortex part $Z_{\textrm{av}}$ can be treated similarly.

 We observe that the expression \eqref{eq:Zvm-temp} is very similar to the vortex partition function on $S^2$ studied in Refs.~\cite{S2-1, S2-2}, and the only difference is that in our case there is an extra product over $p \in \mathbb{Z}$.
+In principle, we can regularize this infinite product and test the 4d Seiberg duality directly, however, it is technically easier to keep the unregularized infinite product, so that the problem of testing the 4d Seiberg duality becomes a problem of testing the 2d Seiberg-like duality.
 Hence, we can apply the same trick as in Ref.~\cite{S2-1} to test Seiberg duality in the following.

 Applying the following identity of the Pochhammer symbol \be (a - n)_m (- a - m)_n = \left(1 + \frac{m - n}{a} \right)^{-1} (a + 1)_m (- a + 1)_n\, , \ee in the new notation we can rewrite the numerator of the summand in Eq.~\eqref{eq:Zvm-temp} as \be (-1)^{(N - 1) m} \prod_{\substack{S, T \in \vec{L} \\ S \neq T}} \prod_{p \in \mathbb{Z}} \frac{ (p \ell \varepsilon + \ell \widetilde{m}_{ST} - m_S)_{m_S}}{(p \ell \varepsilon + \ell \widetilde{m}_{ST} - m_S)_{m_T}}\, , \ee and the denominator as \be \prod_{S \in \vec{L}} \left[\prod_{T \in \vec{L}} \prod_{p \in \mathbb{Z}} (p \ell \varepsilon + \ell \widetilde{m}_{ST} - m_S)_{m_S} \right] \cdot \left[\prod_{T \notin \vec{L}} \prod_{p \in \mathbb{Z}} (p \ell \varepsilon + \ell \widetilde{m}_{ST} - m_S)_{m_S} \right]\, . \ee Using Eqs.~\eqref{eq:ZvmNum} and \eqref{eq:ZvmDenom}, we can express Eq.~\eqref{eq:Zvm-temp} as